13 Secrets Your Doctor Really Wants You to Know

 LIGHTFIELD STUDIOS/Adobe patient giving card to doctor who is writing on notepad

-Your doctor wants you to get exceptional care based on what’s ailing you.
-However, they typically don’t know what your health insurance plan does and doesn’t cover.
+Your doctor wants exceptional care based on what’s ailing you.
+However, they typically don’t know what your health insurance plan does.
+You can stop wasting money away but ask for yourself.

 Your doctor also doesn’t know which providers are covered by your insurance.
 So if they refer you to a specialist, don’t assume that person is in your network.
 It’s your responsibility to find out if they are.